 My portfolio concentration is quite simple.
 It consists of 30 to 50 positions, all more or less equally sized.

-In spite of studies showing that 15 positions eliminate 80% of company specific risk in a portfolio I arbitrarily chose 30 to 50 positions as I knew my selections were not perfect and I wanted more diversification especially because I also invest using quantitative models.
-I hardly ever have more than 50 positions in my portfolio, as that is the maximum number of companies I can comfortably keep track of.
+In spite of studies showing that 15 positions get rid of 80% of company specific risk I chose 30 to 50 positions as I knew my selections were not perfect and I wanted more diversification especially because I also invest using quantitative models.
+I hardly ever have more than 50 positions in my portfolio, as that is the number of companies I can comfortably keep track of.

 The table below shows the composition of the portfolios of the best value mutual fund managers: